emberjs/website/source/guides/testing/testing-components.md

 });
 ```

-We would use [Integration Test Helpers] to interact with the rendered component:
+We would use [Integration Test Helpers] to interact with the rendered component
+and test its behavior:

 ```javascript
 moduleForComponent('my-foo', 'MyFooComponent');